 With the online communities of 4Chan, an image sharing community and Reddit, a social bookmarking community, a group of people have been contributing and further promoting this on Facebook, helping solve the Boston Marathon Explosion crime.
 The main images were posted on imgur, an image sharing site.

 Between the government’s own surveillance cameras and the digital appliances of citizens, the authorities had over a million images to look at, and 1,000 hours of video footage.
 This abundance could easily become a case of Too Much Information.
 Not in the sense that it is unseemly or embarrassing, but in the sense of system overload.
+The IBR plan considers your adjusted gross income, the size of your debt and the size of your family—and may lower your monthly loan payments.
+And if you work in the public or nonprofit sectors, the teachers and instructors loan forgiveness programs may cancel your remaining debt (principal and interest) after 10 years and 120 qualifying payments.

 Social Media Used by Philadelphia Police